como-leer-pulsador-con-micropython

 When working with digital inputs, it is necessary to ensure that the pin has a defined state when the button is not pressed.

 • Pull-Up Resistor: Connects the pin to a high voltage (VCC) through a resistor.
 When the button is not pressed, the pin reads HIGH.
-When pressed, the pin connects to ground (GND) and reads LOW.
+When pressed, the pin is connected to ground (GND) and reads LOW.

 • Pull-Down Resistor: Connects the pin to ground (GND) through a resistor.
 When the button is not pressed, the pin reads LOW.
-When pressed, the pin connects to VCC and reads HIGH.
+When pressed, the pin is connected to VCC and reads HIGH.

 Many devices include internal pull-up or pull-down resistors.
-We can enable them from MicroPython, using the modes Pin.PULL_UP or Pin.PULL_DOWN.
+We can activate them from MicroPython, using the Pin.PULL_UP or Pin.PULL_DOWN modes.

 # Configure pin 5 as input with internal pull-up resistor